Corneal Dystrophy: Symptoms, Causes, Diagnosis & Treatment

 While both corneal dystrophy and keratoconus affect the cornea, they are distinct conditions.
 Keratoconus is a non-inflammatory, progressive thinning of the cornea that leads to a cone-shaped bulge, whereas corneal dystrophy involves the accumulation of abnormal deposits within the cornea.
 Understanding these differences is crucial for accurate diagnosis and treatment.

-Causes of Corneal Dystrophy
+What are the Causes of Corneal Dystrophy?

-Corneal dystrophy is predominantly hereditary, with genetic mutations being the primary cause.
-These mutations lead to abnormal protein deposits in the cornea, which disrupt its transparency and function.
 The condition is typically autosomal dominant, meaning a single copy of the mutated gene from one parent can cause the disorder.
 However, some forms may be autosomal recessive, requiring both parents to carry the gene for the disease to manifest.

-Diagnosing Corneal Dystrophy
+How is Corneal Dystrophy Diagnosed?

 Accurate diagnosis of corneal dystrophy involves a thorough eye examination by an ophthalmologist, which may include: